-- Continuity Nod: When Merlina calls Sonic to her world, she uses the same spell that Erazor did when summoning the Ifrit, albeit very slightly modified.
-It's quite weird, given that the spell in question roughly translates to "Satan Arrive!".
-Our Hero, ladies and gentlemen!
+- When Merlina calls Sonic to her world, she uses the same spell that Erazor did when summoning the Ifrit, albeit very slightly modified.
+It's quite weird, given that the spell in question roughly translates to "Satan Arrive!"

-- Jerk with a Heart of Gold: Sonic's snarky attitude was more emphasized in the two storybook games than the other game incarnations.
+- Jerk with a Heart of Gold: Sonic's snarky attitude was more emphasized in both Storybook games than in his other game portrayals.

 - Villain of the Week: Both games feature unique one-shot villains in place of Dr. Eggman.
 Eggman only appears as a minor role in Sonic and the Secret Rings by proxy of his storybook counterpart King Shahryar, and he is completely absent from Sonic And The Black Knight.